 Alaska's budget, easier to swallow with ice cream and beer

-Economist Gunnar Knapp and Cliff Groh, Chair of Alaska Common Ground, talk to a crowd about Alaska's budget at McGivney's a sports bar and grill in Juneau, Alaska.
+Economist Gunnar Knapp and Cliff Groh, Chair of Alaska Common Ground, talk to a crowd about Alaska's budget at McGivney's, a sports bar and grill, on Thursday in Juneau.
 The Alaska legislature has a lot on its plate trying to fix the state's multi-billion dollar budget deficit, and a couple of budget experts are adding to the menu.

 Add your comments below